trthackthonFighters/trt_hackthon_Fighters/index.md

 英伟达-阿里 2021 TRT 44 组 Fighters:

+### Week 1 Update

+####Progress
+- Deployed the tensorflow model and deployed the data and built the data with pre-processing script.

+- Downloaded the Inference/Evaluation data set [GLUE](https://github.com/nyu-mll/GLUE-baselines) and did the training/evaluation on the coda dataset

+- Convert the meta data of the model to .pb format of tensorflow.

+- Run the sample in tensor plugin and profiling

+#### Blocking Issues

+- Error in convert .pb to onnx format: Try to convert to trt directly

 You can use the [editor on GitHub](https://github.com/mengbingrock/trt_hackthon_44_Fighters/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.